ISCHEMIC STROKE / COMPLICATIONS

 - the risk of collateral circulation failure is increased in the presence of concurrent extra-intracranial stenoses and/or hypotension

-- typical watershed infarcts can be seen in such a setting
+- typical watershed infarcts can be seen in such settings

-- maintain MAP >110 mmHg in normotensive patients, >130 mmHg in patients with known hypertension for the first 24 hours
+- maintain a mean arterial pressure (MAP) >110 mmHg in normotensive patients and >130 mmHg in patients with known hypertension for the first 24 hours

 Extracerebral complications